No items found.

 A. Testosterone replacement can be administered within physiologic ranges; however, some patients remain cautious about direct hormonal replacement.
 Testosterone replacement may be associated with changes in clinical markers such as hematocrit, prostate-specific antigen (PSA), and serum lipid levels, which is why routine monitoring is typically recommended.

-Enclomiphene works by stimulating the body’s endogenous production of testosterone rather than providing exogenous hormone.
+Enclomiphene works by helping stimulate the body’s endogenous production of testosterone rather than providing exogenous hormone.
 In clinical studies, enclomiphene has generally maintained testosterone levels within physiologic ranges and has shown minimal impact on certain serum biomarkers.
-By supporting endogenous testosterone production within normal ranges, enclomiphene may help limit the likelihood of side effects sometimes associated with supraphysiologic testosterone levels, such as acne or hirsutism.4
+By supporting endogenous testosterone production within normal ranges, enclomiphene may help limit the likelihood of potential side effects sometimes associated with supraphysiologic testosterone levels, such as acne or hirsutism.4

 Q. You also offer a Test Booster that appears comparable to enclomiphene.
 How do these options differ, and which one might be most appropriate for my situation?

 A. The SERM used in Test Booster is clomiphene, which is a racemic mixture of both enclomiphene and zuclomiphene.
-Whereas enclomiphene exerts desirable pharmacological effects, zuclomiphene is responsible for estrogenic side effects.
-As such, enclomiphene exhibits a more favorable adverse effect profile than clomiphene.2,3 Furthermore, when zuclomiphene was administered in isolation, it adversely affected testicular histology such as Leydig cells, seminal vesicles and epididymis.5 This is echoed in the finding that compared to clomiphene, enclomiphene not only induces a more robust gonadotropin release, but is also associated with an improvement in total motile sperm cell counts.The choice of whether to use Test Booster or enclomiphene would also factor in patient preference.
+Whereas enclomiphene exerts desirable effects, zuclomiphene is responsible for estrogenic side effects.
+As such, enclomiphene exhibits a favorable adverse effect profile.2,3 Furthermore, when zuclomiphene was administered in isolation, it adversely affected testicular histology such as Leydig cells, seminal vesicles and epididymis.5 This is echoed in the finding that enclomiphene not only induces a robust gonadotropin release, but is also associated with a potential improvement in total motile sperm cell counts.The choice of whether to use Test Booster or enclomiphene would also factor in patient preference decided by the healthcare provider.

 Q. Other than tracking sex steroid hormones and related biomarkers such as SHBG, is it necessary to monitor any other labs with enclomiphene?